meteorlxy/vssue/packages/docs/src/guide/vuepress.md

 ## Custom Style Variables

-With the power of [palette.styl](https://vuepress.vuejs.org/config/#palette-styl) of Vuepress, you can set the [Variables of Vssue Style](./styles.md#use-variables-to-customize-vssue) easily.
+With the power of [palette.styl](https://vuepress.vuejs.org/config/#palette-styl) of VuePress, you can set the [Variables of Vssue Style](./styles.md#use-variables-to-customize-vssue) easily.

-By default, those Vssue variables are set to Vuepress variables:
+By default, those Vssue variables are set to VuePress variables:

 ```stylus
 // @vssue/vuepress-plugin-vssue/styles/index.styl